tinted-theming/home/builder.md

 - `/templates/[name]/templates/config.yaml` - A template configuration file

 ## Workflow
 The first job a just-installed builder has is to populate a list of scheme sources and template sources.
-It does this by parsing the `/sources.yaml` file and using git to download the defined repositories to `/sources`.
-Next a builder will parse the downloaded `/sources/schemes/list.yaml` and download the defined repositories to `/schemes`.
-Finally a builder will parse the downloaded `/sources/templates/list.yaml` and download the defined repositories to `/templates`.
-All this is performed by the `builder update` command which can also be used to update sources, schemes and teamplates.
+It does this by parsing the `/sources.yaml` file and using Git to clone the repositories defined within to `/sources`.
+Next a builder will parse the downloaded `/sources/schemes/list.yaml` and use Git to clone the defined repositories to `/schemes`.
+Finally a builder will parse the downloaded `/sources/templates/list.yaml` and use Git to clone the defined repositories to `/templates`.
+This task is performed by the `builder update` command which can be used to update sources, schemes and teamplates.

-When building themes by running `builder`, a base16 builder should first clear out any old output then iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates` producing themes that will be output to the template directories specified in `/templates/template_name/template/config.yaml`.
+When building themes by running `builder` without any arguments, a base16 builder should first clear out any old output then iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates` producing themes that will be output to the template directories specified in `/templates/template_name/template/config.yaml`.
 The theme filename should look like `base16-[slug][extension]`.
-Where slug is taken from the scheme file and template_directory and extention is taken from `/template/config.yaml`.
+Where the slug is taken from the scheme file name made lowercase with spaces replaced with dashes and extension is taken from `/template/config.yaml`.

 ## Template Variables
 A builder should provide the following variables to a template file: